School Admission Appeal Solicitors

 SSEN Adjacent Appeals

-If a child is subject to a Statement of Special Education Needs (SSEN) or an Educational Health and Care plan (EHCP) and is not allocated a place, you have the potential to appeal to a First Tier Tribunal instead of an school admissions appeal panel.
-Securing specialised, legal advice for this process is highly recommended.
+If a child is subject to a Statement of Special Education Needs (SSEN) or an Educational Health and Care plan (EHCP) and is not allocated a place, you have the potential to appeal to a First Tier Tribunal instead of a school admissions appeal panel.
+Securing specialised, school admissions appeals advice for this process is highly recommended.

 Common questions about school admissions appeals